What Is A Light Meter?

 Light meters typically offer the capability to measure ambient light, which refers to the existing natural or artificial light in a scene or location.
 This feature is especially useful when assessing the available light or determining the need for additional lighting equipment.
 By measuring the ambient light accurately, light meters help users determine the appropriate exposure settings and plan their lighting setups accordingly.

-See also What Ways Can Data Be Recorded?
+See also What Is Data Logging?

 Flash Light Measurement